 The first 6 weeks were planned in advance since I would be visiting the most touristic places in Europe during peak season.
 The rest was left open to all possibilities.
 Starting off in Istanbul, for five weeks I travelled through Turkey, Greece, Hungary, Croatia and Italy with my friend Danielle.
 She then returned home while I continued solo up to Amsterdam for a Brazilian Zouk Dance Congress.

-I then met up with my friend Brad and spent the next two months adventuring in Amsterdam and London until the European winter became too close for comfort and I bought a last minute ticket to Buenos Aires, Argentina, to begin "round two" of my trip, alone.
+I then met up with my friend Brad and spent the next two months adventuring in Amsterdam and London until the European winter became too close for comfort and I bought a last minute ticket to Buenos Aires to begin "round two" of my trip, alone.

-Facing my fears had begun to made me feel so much freer and braver.
-I no longer felt so crippled by self doubts or fear of other people's opinions.
-And this made life delightfully simple; if I felt like saying something, I said it, if I felt like singing, I’d sing, if I felt like stretching, Id stretch, if I felt like skipping down the road, I’d skip and if I felt like dancing (which is almost always), then I’d dance.
+For me personally, facing and pushing through my fears (of travelling alone) started to make me feel like I could do anything.
+I no longer felt so crippled by self doubts or fear of other people's opinions, which was incredibly liberating.
+Life became surprisingly and delightfully simple; if I felt like saying something, I said it, if I felt like singing, I’d sing, if I felt like stretching, Id stretch, if I felt like skipping down the road, I’d skip and if I felt like dancing... oh, I’d dance.

-Yet on the other side of the coin I began to see all the ways that I was still not free and paralysed by unconscious patterns.
-I began to see that true freedom isn't dependent on our physical state of conditions; that it's actually a state of mind.
-That we are limited and imprisoned by our beliefs and choices.
+Yet, in this curiously paradoxical world, on the other side of the coin I began to see very clearly all the ways that I was still not free.
+I began to notice how I was paralysed by my unconscious patterns of behaviour.
+I began to see that true freedom is actually a state of mind.

 So I began digging.
 I began asking new questions.

-And it wasn't long until I began finding answers, the gems I'd been looking for: long lost pieces of myself, new clues to the puzzle of my purpose.
+And soon, I began receiving the answers.
+The gems I'd been looking for.
+New clues to the puzzle of Libby Griffin.

-And with them a new dream was born within me; a new reason to get out of bed.
-I had a vision that would never fade, a mission I would never quit, the destiny I was born to fulfil.
+And with them a new dream was born within me; a new reason to get out of bed in the morning.
+I now had a vision that would never fade.
+A mission I would never quit.
+A destiny I was born to fulfil.

-For there is no turning back.
-We must take the good with the bad and remember: the darker the sky, the brighter the stars.
+And there was no turning back.
+For we must take the good with the bad and remember: the darker the sky, the brighter the stars.